learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Using Gradient Descent to Minimize OLS

-In order to practice gradient descent, lets begin by investigating a simple regression case in which we are looking to minimize the Residual Sum of Squares (RSS) between our predictions and the actual values.
+In order to practice gradient descent, you'll investigate a simple regression case in which you're looking to minimize the Residual Sum of Squares (RSS) between the predictions and the actual values.
 Remember that this is referred to Ordinary Least Squares (OLS) regression.
-Below, is a mock dataset that we will work with.
+Below, is a mock dataset that to work with.
 Preview the dataset.
-Then, we will compare to simplistic models.
-Finally, we will use gradient descent to improve upon these  initial models.
+Then, you'll compare two simplistic models.
+From there, you'll use gradient descent to improve upon these  initial models.

-Good luck!
+## Loading the Dataset

 ```python